marcoguerri/marcoguerri.github.io/_drafts/2017-02-11-python-branch-prediction.markdown

 The code can be found at <LINK>.
 The script implements a large switch statement dispatching in loop either a sequential opcode sequence or a random one.
-The results are as follows:
+The results are as follows (the number of case branches is 512):

-Ivy Bridge, sequential opcode, lenght of the sequence is 512 (equal to the number of case branches)
+Ivy Bridge, sequential opcode, lenght of the sequence is 512
+---
 ```
 # perf stat numactl --physcpubind=0 --membind=0 ./branch -l 512